Sinio-Manoka/tsunami_lab/doc/sphinx/input/Tsunami_Simulations.rst

     if( l_timeStep % 1250 == 0 )

-and will add a progressbar to kn

-lets now simulate the tsunami for the following resolutions:
+Let's now simulate the tsunami for the following resolutions:

-**1. 2500m:**
+**1. 2500m Cell width :**

-For this resolution, we will use the following config file with a specified cell width and we will visualize it for 10 hours.
+For this resolution, we will use the following config file and we will visualize it for 10 hours.

 .. code-block:: cpp